 The amount of transmitted light is influenced by many factors.
-Typical variables are the types of glass used, the purity of each glass, the quality of the fused interface between the core and the clad, the quality of the end finishing and part assembly (How tight or loose the fiber pack is).
+Typical variables are the types of glass used, the resulting acceptance angle, the purity of each glass, the quality of the fused interface between the core and the clad, the quality of end finishing and part assembly (How tight or loose the fiber pack is).

-Consequently, the customer and the vendor should work together to define the requirements and the process used to inspect the parts.
-Fiberoptics Technology has been working this way for over 25 years; continuously developing new methods of qualification based on the application.
+Consequently, the customer and the vendor should work together to define the requirements and the process used to test and inspect parts.
+Fiberoptics Technology has been working this way for over 40 years; continuously developing new methods of qualification based on the application.
 Upon request, we will furnish a transmission curve for each part shipped to validate efficiency.

 Be aware of exaggerated claims for light transmission and use the following facts to make an informed decision:

 Single Fiber Losses

 If you could focus all transmitted light directly on the core of the fiber, a single, perfectly polished fiber starts with a theoretical transmission efficiency of about 92%.
 Fresnel losses account for 4% at each end.

 Light striking the input surface of the fiber will be reflected, rather than continuing through the fiber, even though the incidence angle is within the acceptance angle of the fiber.
 This phenomena is caused by a difference in refractive indices (light traveling in air with one refractive index, meets the core glass surface, with a different refractive index).

 In addition, because light is typically focused on the surface area of the entire fiber, we should also account for cladding losses.